 Most Americans live in this type of home.
 A single-family home does not attach to any other home.
 This home means that homeowners and dwellers have a lot of privacy.
 They generally also have a lot of control over how changes can be made.
-This includes changes to interior of the home, the exterior, and to the land.
+This includes changes to the interior of the home, the exterior, and the land.
 A common legal challenge is that some changes to the property such as moving the front of the home closer to the street (by adding an addition) do require zoning approval.
 Many of these homes can be found in the suburbs though some cities do also have single-family homes.
 These homes tend to get passed down from generation to generation.
 Since the owners have control over the property, pre-purchase inspections are a must.

-This type of home ownership took off in the last half of the twentieth century.
+This type of homeownership took off in the last half of the twentieth century.
 In this type of home, there are usually many different homes spread across one building or a group of buildings.
 While each homeowner does own his/her home, there are some differences from single-family ownership.
 The main difference is that an elected body makes decisions for the homeowners regarding common issues.
 Common issues include who manages the land and the items that everyone in the building complex can use.
 For example, the lawns, the parking lots, the swimming pool, tennis courts, a community building, and other areas.
 The homeowners are legally required to pay the association a fee for managing and maintaining these common areas.

 A unique legal factor for condos

-One key legal consideration is that condominium owners may not be able to bring a legal action against the condominium if they slip and fall or have an accident – because then the homeowner would be suing himself.
+One key legal consideration is that condominium owners may not be able to bring legal action against the condominium if they slip and fall or have an accident – because then the homeowner would be suing himself.
 This puts a premium on the homeowner having quality insurance.

 Cooperatives – also called co-ops